Lightroom Christmas Cards Templates and Free Christmas Word Overlays

 I like to save my Identity Plate once I have it selected in case I want to use it again.
 To do this, move down to the dropdown where it says "Custom".
 Choose "Save As" and give it a name.
 Then click "Okay".

 You can position your identity plate anywhere on your image by clicking and dragging it where you want.
 You can also resize it using Scale slider in the Page Panel or by just clicking on the corner resize handles that border the Identity Plate.

 You will only be able to anchor your text to certain areas of your photo.
-You CAN NOT move the watermark wherever you'd like the way you can place the Identity Plate.
-Use the "Anchor" section in the Watermark Effects area to anchor the watermark where you'd like and then use the "Inset" sliders to adjust the position from there.
+You CAN NOT move the watermark wherever you want the same way you can place the Identity Plate.
+Use the "Anchor" section in the Watermark Effects area to anchor the watermark where you want and then use the "Inset" sliders to adjust the position from there.

-Remember, this is a workaround and not the original way it was intended to be used!
+Remember, this is a workaround and not the original way a watermark is intended to be used!

 This part is easy.
 In the Print Job Panel on the right-side of the Print Module, make sure that next to "Print to" you have JPEG File chosen.
 Turn off the Print Sharpening box inside the Print Job Panel as well.

 Then click the "Print to File" button in the lower right.
 This will open up a box that allows you to name your file and choose the location to save it.
 Click the "Save" button.